This page was last updated on 07 November 2024

 Why is the inflation target 2%?

-The government has set us this target, which is similar to that of many other countries.
+The Government has set us this target, which is similar to that of many other countries.

 It is low enough to keep price rises small but high enough to avoid the problem of deflation – which is when overall prices fall, and businesses make less money and begin to cut costs by reducing wages or staff numbers.

 Since 1997, inflation has at times risen above our 2% target and at other times fallen below.
 But we have always brought it back.
-Average inflation between 1997 and 2021 was 2%.